kevonc/kevoncheung.com/content/articles/20201208-goal-setting.md

 The goal here is to have a successful story about achieving a goal in 14 days.
 Once you get there, then you’ll naturally expand in your own ways.

-To get you started, I have this framework set up so you can clone the Google Sheet for free here.
+To get you started, I have this framework set up so <a href="https://bit.ly/my14dayschallenge">you can clone the Google Sheet for free here</a>.

 <img src="/images/blog/goal-setting-6.png" alt="Image 6 from goal-setting" />

-Download: Click Here
+Download: <a href="https://bit.ly/my14dayschallenge">Click Here</a>
 Fill this in, and get started today.

 I can guarantee you that something good is going to come out after these 14 days.

 If you would like a second pair of eyes to look through what you have noted down, I’d be happy to review and give you some feedback.
-Just hit me up on this Twitter thread and we can connect and chat!
+Just <a href="https://twitter.com/kevon69/status/1336443799455711232">hit me up on this Twitter thread</a> and we can connect and chat!